 I kinda went a little nuts about tarot in the last couple of years.
-It’s become an integral part of my writing process and has helped me write my self out of many a corner.
+It’s become an integral part of my writing process and it has helped me write my self out of many a corner.
 However, this Fool’s Journey plot formula is just really fucking intimidating.
 I have nothing to base this on because I haven’t used it yet!
 But I have no doubt that it’s an excellent way to write a book.

 This particular plot formula requires the purchase of an additional tool for your writer’s toolbox: a deck of tarot cards.
-You grab a fairly inexpensive deck from Amazon, but be forewarned…this purchase might alter your storytelling process forever!
+You can grab a fairly inexpensive deck from Amazon, but be forewarned…this purchase might alter your storytelling process forever!
 You could also use a traditional deck of playing cards.
-I’ve never done this so you’ll have to research that on your own.
+I’ve never done this, so you’ll have to research that on your own.
 Tasha can’t do everything.

 What is The Fool’s Journey?

 Co-creator of the Rider-Waite-Smith tarot deck, Arthur Edward Waite said that the Fool is “a spirit in each of experience.”
 How your character gains that experience is “The Fool’s Journey.”

 There are 78 cards in a tarot deck and each deck is separated into two parts—major arcana and minor arcana.
 The Fool’s Journey uses only the major arcana.

 Major arcana cards are the archetypal character’s that you’ll probably recognize from pop-culture or from readings you may have received in bookstores or metaphysical shops, ie. The Grim Reaper as Death and the goddess Justice—giver and enforcer of laws—the figure we see in almost every courthouse in our nation.